tharapalanivel/fms-model-optimizer/examples/MX/README.md

 ### Example 2
-The second example is the same as in the [DQ](../DQ_SQ/README.md) folder, except using [microxcaling](https://arxiv.org/abs/2310.10537) format.
-We demonstrate the effect of MXINT8, MXFP8, MXFP6, MXFP4 for weights, activations, and/or KV-cache.
+The second example is the same as the [DQ example](../DQ_SQ/README.md), except using [microxcaling](https://arxiv.org/abs/2310.10537) format.
+We only demonstrate `mxfp8` and `mxfp4` here, but MXINT8, MXFP8, MXFP6, MXFP4 are also available for weights, activations, and/or KV-cache.

 **1. Prepare Data** for calibration process by converting into its tokenized form.
 An example of tokenization using `LLAMA-3-8B`'s tokenizer is below.